1COR Quarterly Medical Law Review – Autumn 2020 – Issue 7 - Feb 2021

 - Kamoka and others v The Security Service and others: Litigation concerning allegations of UK collusion and involvement in rendition and mistreatment of claimants overseas.

-- GW v (1) The Information Commissioner, (2) The Cabinet Office UKUT 312 (AAC): Matthew represents the Cabinet Office in an ongoing case concerning a freedom of information request for details of the Public Duty Cost Allowance paid to former Prime Ministers.
+- GW v (1) The Information Commissioner, (2) The Cabinet Office UKUT 312 (AAC): Matthew represented the Cabinet Office in a case concerning a freedom of information request for details of the Public Duty Cost Allowance paid to former Prime Ministers.

 - X, Y and Z v United Kingdom (Application no. 32666/10): Application to the European Court of Human Rights, alleging violations of articles 3, 6, 8 and 13 in respect of a local authority’s failure to re-house a family that was subsequently subjected to violence and abuse in their home.